nodeshift/nodejs-reference-architecture/auth.md

 * Use OIDC ID token for authentication, they are represented as JSON Web Token (JWT) and it contains the requested claims.

 * When using Istio:
-  * Istio Adatper for AppID can handle the authentication and authorization of the client, this leaves the nodejs service without the responsabilities to handling authentication or authorization. https://github.com/ibm-cloud-security/app-identity-and-access-adapter
+  * Istio Adapter for AppID can handle the authentication and authorization of the client, this leaves the nodejs service without the responsibilities to handling authentication or authorization. https://github.com/ibm-cloud-security/app-identity-and-access-adapter

   * Using Istio you can handle authorization based on roles for the nodejs service, for example all authenticated users can read data via http method GET, but only users with `role=admin` are allow to write data via http method POST.